okristaps/bauska-visit/README.md

 ## Features

-- Drag-and-drop puzzle gameplay with timer and mobile-friendly UI
+- Drag-and-drop puzzle gameplay with timer.
 - Admin tool for visually editing puzzle piece connections and layouts
 - Automatic puzzle config generation from PNG assets using Node.js scripts
-- Support for multiple puzzles with different layouts and assets
+- Support for multiple puzzles with different layouts.
-- Modern, responsive design using Tailwind CSS and Lexend Deca font
 - Utility for cropping transparent PNGs and batch downloading as ZIP

 ## Tech Stack